organix/uFork/asm.md

 ## Overview

-In many ways, the language is similar to traditional assembly languages.
+In many ways, the language is similar to traditional assembly languages:

 - At the top level it has directives (such as `.import`), labels and statements.
 - Each statement consists of an operator followed by its operands.
 - Linear execution is expressed by writing instruction statements one after another.
 - A semicolon (`;`) marks the remainder of the line as a comment.
 Blank lines and comments may be injected between any two lines.

-In some ways, however, it is quite different.
+In some ways, however, it is quite different:

 - Code is always within a module.
 Imports and exports are declared explicitly.
   There is potential for modules to be fetched from the filesystem or via the network.
 - Statements always produce a value.
 Often the value is an instruction, but it can also be a literal, number, or data structure.
 Values are immutable.
 Data structures can contain instructions.

-- What appears to be linear execution is actually syntactic sugar, where omitting the continuation operand falls through to the next instruction.

 ## Statements